aswynnn/text-to-podcast/README.md

 ---
 **For streamlit:**
-Copy the one line json key you generated and paste it in the Streamit>Your App>Three dots > Secrets Name the varibale and paste the single line json key.
+Copy the one line json key you generated and paste it in the Streamit>Your App>Three dots > Secrets Name the varibale and paste the base64 json key.